 Road runoff is a major problem in the tropics because heavy rainfall can lead to rapid soil erosion, which causes multiple problems.

 Since the end of their grant, the Roads for Water consortium have won awards and attracted further funding to investigate develop and scale-up these approaches in Bangladesh, Tajikistan, Nepal, Bolivia, and Yemen and is currently focused on Kenya.
-The lead partner, Meta Meta Research, is in the process of drafting a manual for the World Bank.
+The lead partner, Meta Meta Research co-developed a detailed manual with the World Bank (8).

 - Green Roads for Water Alliance: http://roadsforwater.org/

 - Garcia-Landarte Puertas D. et al (2014) “Roads for water: the unused potential”, Waterlines

 - UPGro (2015) Collecting Water With Roads – ground-breaking research wins Global Environment Award

 - Global Resilience Partnership (2020) A Resilient Road Trip through Northern Ethiopia

 - IDS Policy Briefing (2017): Improving Livelihoods Through Better Road and Water Integration and Planning,